Aphidend (Aphidoletes aphidimyza) — Gall Midge Pupae

 Aphipar, Aphipar-M, or Ervipar — For layered suppression and mummy formation

-Isarid® Mycoinsecticide — Adds fungal mode of action for aphids and other soft-bodied pests
+Isarid® Mycoinsecticide — Adds fungal mode of action to knock down aphids and other soft-bodied pests

 Dune™ — Improves plant resilience against sucking pests